 - Ubon Ratchathani, Thailand: Head across the border to Thailand’s easternmost city for an authentic taste of Thailand.
 Don’t miss the candle festival in July.

-Written by: Ashlee Drew is a bubbly, optimistic, adventurous Aussie, a self-acclaimed coffee-snob, food lover and full-time dork.
+About the author: Ashlee Drew is a bubbly, optimistic, adventurous Aussie, a self-acclaimed coffee-snob, food lover and full-time dork.
 She is passionate about international health and development which has led her to Pakse, Laos where she is currently volunteering for Village Focus International in their Protection and Empowerment of Women and Children Program.
 Check out Ash’s Adventures Abroad on her blog here.